-Medial Branch Blocks (MBBs) are a minimally invasive non-surgical treatment that The Center for Pain Relief is pleased to offer its patients.
+Medial Branch Blocks (MBBs) are a minimally invasive non-surgical treatment that the Spine & Nerve Centers is pleased to offer its patients.
 Medial branch nerves are small nerves that branch out from the facet joints in the spine, and this pain management technique works by temporarily interrupting the pain signals from these nerves to the brain.

 Medial branch nerves are located near the facet joints, which are pairs of small joints between the vertebrae and the back of the spine.
 These nerves can be inflamed for a variety of reasons including arthritis or from trauma to the back.
 The procedure starts with the patient lying face down on a table; the physician injects a local anesthetic to numb the skin near the facet joint.
 The physician then uses fluoroscopy to help guide a small needle over the medial branch nerves.
 The injection includes both a long-lasting steroid and a local anesthetic which work together to reduce the inflammation and irritation in the facet joints of the spine that is causing the patient’s pain.
 One of the benefits of MBBs is rapid relief of symptoms.
 Patients are often able to resume their normal daily activities, which is often not achieved with oral medications and physical therapy.